fetchai/genesis-fetchhub/asi-1/1-asi-genesis-migration.md

 Stop the node at the desired time to capture the state at a specific block height.

-> During the official upgrade process, the network will temporarily halt to perform a self-update.
+> During the **official upgrade process**, the network will temporarily halt to perform a self-update.
 > - All connected nodes
 > will pause at the same block height until they are upgraded.
 > - The latest halted state will be used to export the genesis